RoZaNiAs/Aerodynamics/README.md

-# Aerodynamics
+# ✈️ Aerodynamics

-Python codes used for analysis and simulation of a steady flow around profiles and wings
+This repository contains Python code for the analysis and simulation of steady flow around airfoils and wings.
+The code is structured into two main folders:

-The structure of this repository is given in two folders, one for the nummerical programs for profiles and another one for the wings.
-Both have their instructions in order to be used:

-PROFILES CODES

-For a complete profile analysis, it is necessary to create a folder named "Airfoil_data" if you want to compare the numerical data calculated with the experimental/obtained data.
+- Profiles Codes

+- Wings Codes

+Each folder includes specific instructions for setup and usage.

+📄 Profiles Codes
+These scripts simulate flow around airfoils and optionally compare numerical results with external data.

+Setup Instructions:

+Create a folder named Airfoil_data in the root directory.

-The files in this folder must follow the naming convention:
+To enable comparison with external data, add text files using the following naming convention:
-NACA_ProfileNumber_AngleOfAttack_ST/T (with or without trim tab).txt
+NACA_<ProfileNumber>_<AngleOfAttack>_ST.txt or ..._T.txt

+ST = no trim tab

+T = with trim tab

+Usage:

-After this, you must update the file name and profile variables in the code so the plots make the correct comparison.
+Update the file name and airfoil variables in the script to ensure accurate plotting and comparisons.

-WINGS CODES

-Between lines 244 and 278, there are functions that export the calculated data to an Excel file.
-This is designed so that large matrices are visually clearer.
+🧮 Wings Codes
+These scripts analyze finite wings, exporting results and allowing for comparison with XFLR5 data.

+Setup Instructions:

-To use this code correctly, it is necessary to create two folders in the same directory as the code file: one called "Tablas" and another called "XFLR5_Data".
+Create two folders in the same directory as the code:

-Tables are automatically saved with appropriate names.
-The XFLR5 data must be extracted from the program and assigned the name:
-Wing_Grap_cd/cl/cm.txt — one file for each coefficient.
+Tablas: used to store the automatically generated Excel tables.

+XFLR5_Data: place the exported data from XFLR5 here.

+Data Format:

+XFLR5 files must be named as follows (one file per coefficient):

+Wing_Grap_cd.txt

+Wing_Grap_cl.txt

+Wing_Grap_cm.txt

+Notes:

+Data export functions are located between lines 244–278 in the script.
+These are designed for better readability of large matrices in Excel format.